contabull/contabull-sdk/README.md

 // const contabull = new Contabull({ ... });

 await contabull.crypto.getTransactions({
-  symbol: CryptoSymbol.BTC, // optional
+  symbol: CryptoSymbol.eth, // optional
-  status: CryptoOtcTransactionStatus.COMPLETED, // optional
+  status: CryptoOtcTransactionStatus.fulfilled, // optional
   from: new Date("2024-01-01"), // optional
   to: new Date("2024-12-31"), // optional
   page: 1